embrace-vim/vim-webopen/README.rst

 Default Commands
 ================

-Without any configuration, ``vim-web-hatch`` will configure the following maps in each of three separate modes — normal mode, insert mode, and visual mode. ``vim-web-hatch`` will not redefine an existing command.
+Without any configuration, ``vim-webopen`` will configure the following maps in each of three separate modes — normal mode, insert mode, and visual mode. ``vim-webopen`` will not redefine an existing command.
 See the next section for customizing or disabling each command map.